 So, the question should not be “should I have kids?”
 Rather it should be, how should we all plan together to have kids, biologically and otherwise?
 We can only get what we want, and the future we want for us and for our kids, by working together.
 One way to do that is to change from the Isolation Model to a collective action model called the Fair Start model.
 It’s a human-rights based model that’s pretty simple: It treats prospective parents, future children, and the community as equal parties in the process, prioritizes consensual government (or political freedom) as the goal of the process, and models the decisions the parties would make to become free.

 But whatever model we choose, climate change means the time for acting in isolation is over.
 Thoughtless family planning is the greatest threat to our and our kids’ future.
 And parents don’t take threats to their children lightly, or stand by while governments do nothing.
-Fair Start Movement will find parents that care enough about the future to take action, and help them shift our systems of family planning to build the future we all want, and deserve.
+Having Kids will find parents that care enough about the future to take action, and help them shift our systems of family planning to build the future we all want, and deserve.